Nexmo/stitch-android-quickstart/docs/4-enable-audio.md

 ### 1.3 - Requesting Audio permissions

 Before we can enable In-App Voice in our app we need to check or request the `RECORD_AUDIO` permission.
 To check that we have permission, we'll call the `ContextCompat.checkSelfPermission()` method.
-If the user has denied the request we'll show our reasoning if `ActivityCompat.shouldShowRequestPermissionRationale()` is true.
-If we need to request the permission we'll do so with `ActivityCompat.requestPermissions()` We'll handle this logic in the `requestAudio()` method.
+If `ActivityCompat.shouldShowRequestPermissionRationale()` is true, then the user has approved the permission.
+But if it's false, the permission is denied and we'll show our reasoning to enable it.
+If we need to request the permission we'll do so with `ActivityCompat.requestPermissions()`.
+We'll handle this logic in the `requestAudio()` method.
 We'll also need to create a constant `PERMISSION_REQUEST_AUDIO` to check if the permission was granted or not.

 For more info about permissions check out the [Android Developers documentation.](https://developer.android.com/training/permissions/requesting.html)